p36-io/cap-ui5-gpt-chat/README.md

 | _developer_ | _helloworld_ |
 | _pirate_    | _ahoy_       |

-There a no internal roles attached to either role, so feel free to choose.
+There a no specific roles attached to either user, so feel free to choose.

 ## Deploy the app to the SAP BTP Cloud Foundry environment